AbhilashG97/Watermelon-Icecream/Annotations/README.md

 1. **Compile-time and deployment-time processing** — Software tools can process annotation information to generate code, XML files, and so forth.
 1. **Runtime processing** — Some annotations are available to be examined at runtime.

+:warning: Annotations have no effect on a program at runtime.
+Please note that an annotation does not execute any code or inject any logic that alters the normal behavior of the program.

-:exclamation: Please refer to [this](https://docs.oracle.com/javase/tutorial/java/annotations/index.html) Java Documentation for more details.
+:warning: Please refer to [this](https://docs.oracle.com/javase/tutorial/java/annotations/index.html) Java Documentation for more details. **Information provided here are taken from various resources**.